 While treatment as prevention is often discussed solely in the context of treating people living with HIV, there are also opportunities for treatment to serve as prevention for HIV-negative people.

 PrEP (Pre-Exposure Prophylaxis)

 PrEP stands for Pre-Exposure Prophylaxis.
 It means taking medicine before being exposed to something to prevent yourself from getting a disease or condition.
-When we talk about PrEP in connection to HIV and women, we are referring to the idea of HIV-negative women taking HIV drugs to reduce their risk of becoming infected with HIV if they are exposed to it.
+When we talk about PrEP in connection to HIV and women, we are referring to the idea of HIV-negative women taking HIV drugs to reduce their risk of getting HIV if they are exposed to it.
 This can be especially helpful when HIV-negative women whose male partners are living with HIV want to get pregnant.
 Research has shown that PrEP is a promising tool that women can use to prevent HIV infection without their partners' cooperation.
-For more information on PrEP, please see our article on PrEP for Women.
+For more information on PrEP, please see our fact sheet on PrEP for Women.

 PEP (Post-Exposure Prophylaxis)

 PEP stands for Post-Exposure Prophylaxis.
 It refers to taking HIV drugs for about a month immediately after possible exposure to HIV (e.g., needle-stick, sexual assault, unprotected sex).
 For PEP to be effective, it must be taken as soon as possible after exposure to HIV – within the first 72 hours if possible.